 - Oral examination.
 This examination must be taken before the beginning of the student's third year in residence.
 The student will be expected to deliver a half-hour oral presentation describing his/her research to date and to answer questions related to this work.
 This portion of the examination will be followed by a more open-ended discussion to test general proficiency in various subfields of applied physics.
 Students who fail the oral examination on their first attempt will be given additional guidelines for further study and an opportunity to retake the examination a second and final time if the committee so recommends.
-Should a student fail the oral examination a second time, he/she cannot continue with doctoral studies leading to the Ph.D.
-Upon recommendation of the examining committee, however, the student may be granted a terminal master's degree. - Research proposal.
+Should a student fail the oral examination of the examination of the examination of the examination of the examining committee, however, the student may be granted a terminal master's degree. - Research proposal.
 The student must have selected a thesis adviser and have completed a minimum of 18 units of research activity under his/her direction by the end of the second year in residence.
 At the oral examination, the student will discuss the research topic of choice, describe progress to date, and present a research plan for further study.
 Students whose research component is deemed insufficient or unsatisfactory will be asked to retake the candidacy exam a second time.